Day two of Springfield snow clean-up continues

 But some locals feel quite differently about the storm, even though the snow was so high on some neighborhood streets that cars couldn’t get out of their driveways.

-Locals were out shoveling and brushing their car off all morning.
+Locals were out shoveling and brushing their car off all morning Tuesday.
 Many Springfield neighborhoods picked up 18 inches of snow total, with about a foot of it falling overnight Monday into Tuesday, surprising many.